Wattage Calculator

 Frequently Asked Questions

-Running watts (or rated watts) are the continuous power an appliance needs to operate.
-Starting watts (or surge watts) provide a brief 2-3 second burst of extra power needed to start motor-driven appliances like refrigerators or air conditioners.
+Running watts (also called rated watts) are the continuous power an appliance needs to operate normally.
+Starting watts (also called surge watts) provide a brief 2–3 second burst of extra power needed to start motor-driven appliances like refrigerators, air conditioners, and pumps.
+When sizing a generator, you must account for both — your generator needs to handle the starting watts of the largest motor in your setup, plus the combined running watts of everything else.

-Add up the running watts of all the appliances you want to run *at the same time*.
+Add up the running watts of all the appliances you plan to run at the same time.
 Then add the single highest starting wattage from that list.
-This total is your minimum required starting wattage.
+This total is your minimum required generator starting wattage.
+Use the wattage calculator above to do this automatically — select only the appliances you will run simultaneously, not every appliance you own.

-It depends on your house size and the generator capacity.
-Small to medium portable generators (3,000-8,000W) are best for essential circuits.
-To power an entire home with central AC and major appliances, you typically need a standby generator or a very large portable unit (10,000W+).
+It depends on your home size and the generator's capacity.
+Small to medium portable generators (3,000–8,000W) are best suited for essential circuits.
+To power an entire home including central AC and major appliances, you typically need a standby generator or a very large portable unit (10,000W+).
+For most Puerto Rico homes, focusing on essential circuits — refrigerator, AC unit, lights, fans, and communications — is the most practical and cost-effective approach during an outage.